-Through a generous grant from the Qatar Foundation International, Concordia Language Villages is able to offer two Qatar Professional Development Workshops for current and future teachers of Arabic at our beautiful Finnish and Russian Language Village facilities near Bemidji, Minn.
-This project will bring together K-12 Arabic language teachers from across the United States in two exciting opportunities to participate in professional development programs this year.
-The 2017 - 2018 workshop theme is New Literacies for a Globally Connected World: Strengthening Communication Skills.
-Preference will be given to K-12 Arabic teachers from the Midwest, but all Arabic teachers are welcome to apply.
+Through a generous grant from the Qatar Foundation International, Concordia Language Villages is pleased to offer two Professional Development Workshops for Teachers of Arabic, at our beautiful Russian and Finnish Language Village facilities near Bemidji, Minn.
+This project will bring together K-16 Arabic language teachers from across the United States in two exciting opportunities to participate in professional development programs this year.
+The 2018-2019 workshop theme is High-Leverage Teaching Practices.
+Preference will be given to K-16 teachers of Arabic from the U.S. Midwest, but all teachers of Arabic language and culture are welcome to apply.

-The dual-workshop participation creates the opportunity to work with one cohort of K–12 Arabic language educators for a full academic year.
-The accommodating theme and intimate, residential nature of the workshops offer frequent opportunities, both formal and informal, for the participants to collaborate and to learn from each other.
-The second workshop schedule is intentionally structured to allow all participants to share what they experimented with in the classroom after the fall workshop: what they learned, how they succeeded, and where they need feedback for improvement.
+The first workshop builds a comprehensive understanding of the material.
+The second workshop is intentionally structured to allow all participants to share what they experimented with in the classroom after the fall workshop: what they learned, how they succeeded, and where they need feedback for improvement.